The Crusonia Syndicate

 Healthier populations reduce healthcare burden, freeing capital.
 Payers redirect spend upstream into food-as-medicine and supply chain investments.
 Domestic growers producing nutrient-dense crops capture premium margins.
 Rural economies stabilize.
 The system becomes anti-fragile.

 Each turn of the wheel makes the next turn easier and more valuable.
 The healthier the population becomes, the more profitable prevention becomes, which makes the population healthier, which makes prevention more profitable.
+This is the Crusonia Plant in action.

 Traditional healthcare cannot access these economics.
 A hospital system that successfully prevents diabetes loses dialysis revenue.
 An insurer that reverses metabolic disease captures savings, but the patient often switches to a competitor plan within three years, and the competitor harvests the benefit.
 System B structurally cannot price integrity because it profits from failure.